opendp/tumult-docs/public/analytics/dev/_sources/tutorials/simple-transformations.rst.txt

 Maps
 ----

-So far if we wanted to create a histogram of age and gender, we would have needed to use separate keys for each age.
-Instead, we will show how we can use age ranges as keys.

-First, we need to decide on what bins we want to use for ages.
-Let's use groups of 10 years.
-So 0-9, 10-19, and so on.
+Suppose we want to create a histogram displaying the age each library member was when they joined.

 To do this, we will need a mapping function that takes in a row from our data as a dictionary and returns a new row.
-In this case, the new row will have a single column containing the binned age.
+In this case, the new row will have a different column containing the calculated age.

 .. note::